bcen/ci-dispatcher/README.md

 Configurations
 --------------

-There are two configuration files, `config/dispatcher.php` and `dependencies.php`.
+There are two configuration files, `config/dispatcher.php` and `config/dependencies.php`.

 ##### dispatcher.php #####